DiscoRiver/massh/README.md

 ## Other

-### (Not implemented) Pre-processing script

-As part of the `Job`, you can specify `PreProcessScript`, along with `PreProcessingScriptArgs`.
-This is designed to allow a working environment to be configured before an ssh task is performed on each host.
-This is separate from the main command/script task in `Job` to make a distinction between the pre-processing script, and the main task, since running a pre-processing script does not return a `Result`.

-It's important to note that a pre-processing script can perform any actions you wish.
-The only requirement is that the environment variable `MASSH_WORK_ENV` is set, indicating the working directory for the ssh task.
-If `PreProcessScript` is defined and this variable is not set, the command will fail.

 ### Bastion Host

 It's possible use massh with a Bastion host.
 You do this by specifying `BastionHost` and `BastionHostSSHConfig` in